 The changing membership in the list of dense CZs matters if one is concerned about population shares for the dense CZs over time.
 Defining groups on the basis of 1964 characteristics will impart a downward bias to population growth of dense CZs over time, because the group would include declining CZs like Cleveland and Pittsburgh.
-Conversely, defining the group on the basis of 2016 characteristics will overestimate population growth among the dense CZs, because the group will then include the growing Sun Belt cities.16 As it turns out, however, the timing of the definitions does not matter for our question of interest: whether activity is centralizing or decentralizing within CZs over time.
+Conversely, defining the group on the basis of 2016 characteristics will overestimate population growth among the dense CZs, because the group will then include the growing Sun Belt cities.17 As it turns out, however, the timing of the definitions does not matter for our question of interest: whether activity is centralizing or decentralizing within CZs over time.
 The top panel of Figure 4 depicts the average share of CZ population that is accounted for by the CZ's densest county, using the 1964 groupings of counties.
-The dark blue line shows that for CZs with very dense cores, this line trended steadily downward from the start of our sample to the early 2000s, consistent the decentralization and suburbanization over this period noted by Glaeser and Kahn (2001).
+The dark blue line shows that for CZs with very dense cores, this line trended steadily downward from the start of our sample to the early 2000s, consistent with the decentralization and suburbanization over this period noted by Glaeser and Kahn (2001).
 In 2006, however, the line flattens out.
 The lighter blue line corresponds to CZs whose densest county is in the 96th through 99th percentile of county density in 1964.
 Here again there is a trend toward decentralization that flattens out in the mid-2000s.
 The tan and red lines show that among more-rural CZs with less-dense cores, there has never been a trend toward decentralization, perhaps because the relative sparsity of core counties in these CZs generated little pressure for it.
-The lower panel of the figure shows the same information using the 2016 classification of counties.
-Although there is some change in the levels of the lines across the two panels, the shapes of the lines are similar.
-For the two groups of CZs with the densest core counties, longstanding trends toward suburbanization
+The lower panel of the figure

-14Our groupings of some counties generally respected commuting zone borders, so it is not difficult to group our counties into these zones.
+15Our groupings of some counties generally respected commuting zone borders, so it is not difficult to group our counties into these zones.
 However, a few very small commuting zones had to be combined in order for this to occur.
 As a result, although there are 722 1990-era commuting zones in the continental United States, there are only 712 CZs in our sample.
 See the appendix for details.
 An alternative to using CZs would be to use the government's definitions of Core Based Statistical Areas (CBSAs).
 Unlike CZs, however, CBSAs do not include all counties in the country, just the metropolitan and "micropolitan" areas.

-15Note that even though there are always 29 counties in the densest 1% of counties, there are fewer than 29 CZs with a very dense county.
+16Note that even though there are always 29 counties in the densest 1% of counties, there are fewer than 29 CZs with a very dense county.
 This is because some CZs (particularly New York) include more than one of the 29 counties in the densest 1%.

-16See Table A.2 in the appendix for a graph of population growth by CZ density group using these two definitions.
+$^{^{17}}$ See Table A.2 in the appendix for a graph of population growth by CZ density group using these two definitions.